 A comprehensive Help facility is available in both BASIC and ADVANCED mode and can be used if further information is required while running the configuration program.
-Full details of the help facility available in each mode are given in Chapter 2.
+Full details of the help facility available in each mode are given in Chapter 2, "Using the Configuration Program".